Tuesday, December 22, 2009

-Our lives are intertwined like the thickest kudzu vines the South has to offer; the only way you can understand our complex familial relationships is to have either a) lived in our hometown your whole life b) graduated from high school with us or c) spent a lazy afternoon on the beach with us, sharing a bottle of cheap wine and diagramming our family trees and multi-generational friendships in the sand.
+Our lives are intertwined like the thickest kudzu vines the South has to offer; the only way you can understand our complex familial relationships is to either a) lived in our hometown your whole life, b) graduated from high school with us or, c) spent a lazy afternoon on the beach with us, sharing a bottle of cheap wine and diagramming our family trees and multi-generational friendships in the sand.

 We have been friends through sunshine and through shadows, and some of those shadows have been the deepest and darkest one could ever imagine.

 Somehow though, we do always seem to find the sunshine, and it always amazes me that it's not the sunshine that makes our friendship strong, it's the dark shadows.

 Tuesday, October 20, 2009

 And when I look at all those pictures, there is one thing that really, really puzzles me.
 And I know that I’m probably going to get in some hot water here, but, I’ve avoided this issue as long as I can.
 So, here it goes: What in the hell is going on with all those HUGE bows and headbands?
 Right about the time I think they cannot get any bigger, or any tackier…they do.

 I am no fashionista and have committed a fashion faux pas or two through the years, but, bless their hearts, don’t those mamas know those things are ugly?

 Those headbands scare me …come to think of it, THOSE babies look scared!

 Ladies, it is TIME to put down the headbands and slowly back away.